whilo/datsys/README.md

 ### More coming soon...

-* Catalysis as an Arachne plugin?
-A meta-framework, perhaps...
+* Datsys as an Arachne plugin?

 ## Contributions